Case study

 - Role

-- Frontend Developer + Product UI/UX
+- Frontend Developer + Product UI

 - Period